You’ll find amazing famous women from history or modern times who are (or were) scientists, activists, athletes, dancers, writers, and more.

 The Girl Who Thought In Pictures: The Story of Dr. Temple Grandin by Julia Finley Mosca

 While I’m not a fan of rhyming books usually, I liked how the author simplifies Dr. Grandin’s life story in a meaningful way.
-We see how Dr. Grandin didn’t fit in at school since her brain was different.
-When kicked out, Dr. Grandin went to stay at her aunt’s farm where she connected with the animals who were easier to relate to than people.
-Her story continued with a new school and an understanding teacher, inventions, and a life after college that included speaking about autism.
+We see how Dr. Grandin doesn’t fit in at school since her brain is different.
+When kicked out, Dr. Grandin stays at her aunt’s farm where she connects with the animals who are easier to relate to than people.
+Her story continues with a new school and an understanding teacher, inventions, and a life after college that included speaking about autism.
 “Each person is special– so UNIQUE are our minds.
 This world needs YOUR ideas.
 It takes brains of ALL kinds.”
 Engaging, beautiful illustrations.

 Who Was Helen Keller? by Gare Thompson (beginning chapter book)

 This is the inspiring true story of Helen Keller, a woman who was deaf and blind and who learned to speak and read then went on to help others.

 Gloria Takes a Stand: How Gloria Steinem Listened, Wrote, and Changed the World by Jessica M. Rinker, illustrated by Daria Peoples-Riley

 Gloria wanted to tell women’s stories.
 She started a magazine called Ms. because she believed that “Girls need to know they can break the rules.”
 The book explains that Gloria’s work began what is known as women’s liberation movement and feminism.